omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![Item view with apply changes option](../sites/sitesfiles/sitepg_applyitem.png)

+The Media block has options for the display of the media:

+- Thumbnail type: choose from large, medium, and square.
+- Thumbnail alignment: relative to page.
+Choose from left and right.
+- Show attachment title: Choose whether the media should have a caption of the item title, file name, or no title displayed at all.

-If you want media to appear alongside text, place a media block *above* an HTML block.
+*Layout note*: If you want media to appear beside a block of text, place a media block *above* an HTML block.

 ### Browse Preview